Dean Ieremia: 2023

 On 22 February 2023, it was announced that Ieremia would miss the entire 2023 NRL season after rupturing his ACL during a pre-season trial game against the New Zealand Warriors.

 2024

 On 29 September 2024, he played for North Sydney in their NSW Cup Grand Final loss against Newtown.

 2025

 On 16 January 2025, Ieremia had been ruled out for six months after he suffered an Achilles rupture during pre-season training.
 Ieremia was released by the Storm at the end of the season.

+2026

+In March 2026, Ieremia signed with the Gold Coast Titans after a successful train-and-trial deal.
+He made his club debut against his former side, the Storm, at AAMI Park in Round 19.